+Conduct a post ride review if anything odd happened.

+13. Notify the President and VP of any incidents or other safety concerns, especially if there was injury or damage.

-2. If prior to arriving at the start location you decide to cancel due such things as thunderstorms, lightning, dense fog, ice, winds, or a tornado watch is in effect, notify pre-registered riders.
+*as updated:* 2.
+If prior to arriving at the start location you decide to cancel due such things as thunderstorms, lightning, dense fog, ice, winds, or a tornado watch is in effect, notify pre-registered riders.

-3. Arrive a minimum of 20 minutes before start time and access the weather conditions.
+3. Arrive well before start time and assess the weather conditions.
 If such things as thunderstorms, lightning, dense fog, ice, winds, or a tornado watch is in effect at the start time or shortly thereafter cancel the ride.
 As a courtesy remain at the starting location to inform any riders of your decision.

-4. Bring and insure all guests have signed the guest waiver form legibly.
+4. Ask guests to register on line or sign the guest waiver form legibly.

-5. Do a visual check of rides equipment insuring all have helmets and their bikes are operational.
+5. Do a visual check of ride equipment insuring all have helmets.
 Encourage riders to use their headlight and tail light while on the ride.

-6. Five minutes before ride start time, count total riders and take the signed waiver forms with you on the ride.
+6. Five minutes before ride start time, count total riders and take a picture of any paper guest waivers.

-7. Assemble riders, conduct introductions, announce ride route, average speed, regrouping plans, and field rider questions.
+7. Assemble riders, conduct introductions, and announce ride route, average speed, regrouping plans, and field rider questions.
 Provide your telephone number.
 Remind riders that they may lose the route if they out pace the leader.

 8. Riders joining after the start time will not be officially part of ride.

-9. Start ride at the advertised time from the advertised starting location and allow for breaks.
-Assist riders with mechanical issues.
+9. Start riding at the advertised time from the advertised starting location and allow for breaks.

-10. Exhibit safe riding skills, follow rules of road, ride the advertised pace, account for all riders throughout the ride.
-Keep the most distanced rider in view and encourage the last rider to have a partner.
+10. Exhibit safe riding skills, follow rules of road, ride the advertised pace, and account for all riders throughout the ride.
 Ask the riders to call out and signal any perils on the ride.
 Get help for an injured rider and assign someone to stay with them.

 11. You have the authority to remove a rider from the ride or move a rider to the back of the group.

+12. Conduct a post ride review if anything odd happened.

+13. Notify the President of any significant incidents, injuries or other safety concerns.